dayton-outar/shillings/docs/EXPERIENCE/performance/UNDERSTANDING.WEB.PERFORMANCE.md

 ### How Web Pages Load

 A minimal page like `example.com` might be just one HTML file.
 Most real websites are not that simple.
 They include images, CSS, JavaScript, fonts, and other assets.

-> [!figure]
-> Figure 1.4 placeholder: web page asset loading diagram from the source PDF.
->
-> Steps to get `index.html` from a web server and then request related assets such as CSS, JavaScript, and images.

 After the browser downloads `index.html`, it discovers references such as: